bevyengine/bevy-website/content/learn/book/graphics/rendering-internals/technical-summary.md

 [`ExtractedView`]: https://docs.rs/bevy/latest/bevy/render/view/struct.ExtractedView.html

 ### The Render Graph
-The [`RenderGraph`], bevy's specialized task scheduler for render workloads.
+The [`RenderGraph`], is bevy's specialized task scheduler for render workloads.
 It consists of a set of [`Nodes`] connected by [`Edges`] into a directed acyclic computation-graph.
 Each node represents a self-contained unit of work (a task, effectively) that needs to be performed to render a frame.
 The edges specify